goschtl/zope/zopetoolkit/doc/source/steeringgroup/index.rst

 the formation of the release team (:ref:`release-team`) with a much narrower focus around release management of the ZTK.

-The Zope project and community at large is self-organizing itself ever since.

 .. toctree::
     :maxdepth: 1